-The Riverbarn has just won Best Restaurant in Wiltshire in the Muddy Stilettos Awards, and boy does it deserve that accolade.
-Loosen your trousers, we’re about to get tasting.
+The Riverbarn has won Best Restaurant at the Muddy Wiltshire Awards, and boy does it deserve that accolade.

 When we at Muddy were invited to stay and dine with the winner of the highly coveted Best Restaurant in Wilts Muddy Stilettos Award, we jumped at the chance.
 And lordy, we were not disappointed!

 The Riverbarn is tucked away in the tiny hamlet of Fonthill Bishop on the Fonthill Estate in southern Wiltshire.
 From its front door you can stroll straight through gorgeous countryside, under an impressive stone archway and on towards Fonthill Estate Lake, set in 10,000 acres of farmland (used as the location for the film ‘Chocolat’, don’t you know), but today we are staying put right here…nope, you’re not dragging me far from this peach crumble, oh no…